 If you’d like to find out more about Maggie, check out Scoop Studios at https://scoopstudios.co, or https://smallbusinessboss.co to find out more through their podcasts, blogs, videos, resources, and more.

 You can also reach out directly to Maggie at email@example.com.

 Discover Your Financial Picture

 If you’d like to evaluate your personal economy, ask us for a Financial Picture Conversation.

-This FREE conversation will help you keep more of your money and turn your cash into cash flow.
+This conversation will help you keep more of your money and turn your cash into cash flow.
 We will help you maximize your wealth today and, in the future, by: